Analysis | When Exactly Do Democrats Take Control in Washington?

 2. When will Ossoff and Warnock be seated?

-Georgia election officials expect to certify the election results by end-of-day on Jan.
-20, the day of Biden’s inauguration.
+Georgia election officials expect to certify the results by end-of-day on Wednesday, the day of Biden’s inauguration.
 Ossoff and Warnock then must bring their certification papers to Washington to be sworn in.
 Such swearings-in often occur the day after state certification.
 The addition of Ossoff and Warnock would bring the Senate’s balance of power to an even split, 50-50.

 3. Who controls a 50-50 Senate?